codingABI/GyroRacer/README.md

 # GyroRacer
-Simple arcade like motorcycling racing game controlled by gyro sensor.
+Simple arcade like motorcycling racing game controlled by gyroscope sensor.
 Game is short and more a technical demo.

 ![screenshot](/assets/images/Screenshot.png)